Lychnian/svg-logo-creator/README.md

 ## Description
 The SVG Logo Creator is a command-line application built in Node.js that empowers users to create simple and customized logos for their projects without the need for professional graphic design services.
 With this user-friendly tool, users can enter up to three characters of text, select text and shape colors, and choose from various shapes like circles, squares, and triangles.
 The application then generates an SVG file, which can be opened in a web browser, providing users with a 300x200 pixel logo that matches their input criteria.
-This tool simplifies the logo creation process and helps users save time and resources, making it an invaluable asset for their projects."
+This tool simplifies the logo creation process and helps users save time and resources, making it an invaluable asset for their projects.

 ## Features